THIS DATE IN HISTORY: Nov. 1

 The debut of Plante's mask comes seven years to the day he plays his first NHL game.
 With Gerry McNeil sidelined by injury, Plante defeats the Rangers 4-1 in his first NHL start.
 He goes 2-0-1 before being returned to the Montreal Royals.

 1924: The NHL officially comes to the United States when the Boston Bruins join the League.
 The NHL expands to six franchises by adding the Bruins and Montreal Maroons.

 1947: Under new coach Tommy Ivan, the Detroit Red Wings' famed "Production Line" of right wing Gordie Howe, center Sid Abel and left wing Ted Lindsay becomes a regular unit for the first time.
 The nickname is a nod to Detroit's automotive industry as well as the line's offensive prowess.

 Video: Sid Abel formed 'Production Line' with Howe, Lindsay

-1975: Billy Reay of the Chicago Blackhawks becomes the second man in NHL history to coach 1,000 NHL games.
+1975: Billy Reay of the Chicago Blackhawks becomes the second man to coach 1,000 NHL games.
 The milestone comes in a 3-1 victory against the Detroit Red Wings at Olympia Stadium.

 1985: Buffalo Sabres rookie Daren Puppa becomes the 17th goaltender to have a shutout in his first NHL game.
 Puppa makes 37 saves in a 2-0 victory against the defending Stanley Cup champion Edmonton Oilers at Northlands Coliseum.
 Ten of his saves come against Wayne Gretzky.